gsa logo

 2- Why do I need Multi-Factor Authentication to access FAS SRP?

 Multi-Factor Authentication validates the user’s identity (email and relationship to the Company).
-FAS SRP will authenticate Contractor by checking the email/username against their email on the Contract file.
-If the email match exactly then the Contractor will be granted access to the application and be provided authorization to work on their respective contracts.
+FAS SRP will authenticate the Contractor by checking the email/username against their email on the Contract file.
+If the email matches exactly then the Contractor will be granted access to the application and be provided authorization to work on their respective contracts.

 3- Is the expectation that anyone who reports sales / pays IFF should have Multi-Factor Authentication account for FAS SRP?